 \subsubsection{TiN structuring characterization}

 Figure~\ref{fig:TiNdepoSEM} shows TiN films after two different structuring processes have been applied, whose parameters are described in Table~\ref{tab:TiN_etch_parameters_2}.

 The influence of the strip process (here the HT strip) is not visible in the SEM images; its microscopic effects will be discussed below.
 The HP recipe produces steep, well-defined sidewalls.
 The plan view in the upper image shows a clean etching edge in the TiN and a straight overetch into the silicon.
 The lower image provides a cross-sectional view of the etching edge after cleaving, enabling measurement of the overetch depth into the silicon.
 All samples within this work exhibit an overetch depth in the range of 20–100\,nm.
 In contrast, the LP etch results in sidewalls that appear rough and inhomogeneous, with no visible overetch into silicon, even for extended etch times.
 Instead, it seems that the TiN near the interface begins to be etched, resulting in a slight underetch.
-During the process, the parameters listed in Table~\ref{tab:TiN_etch_parameters_2} result in a DC bias on the susceptor where the wafer is positioned.
+During the process, the parameters listed in Table~\ref{tab:TiN_etch_parameters_2} result in a DC bias of the susceptor where the wafer is positioned.
 The HP recipe generates a bias of 180\,V (for 500\,W), while the LP recipe produces a bias of only 17\,V (for 70\,W).
 This indicates that the kinetic energy of the particles impacting the etched regions is an order of magnitude higher for the HP etch compared to the LP etch.
 This explains the steep sidewalls observed in Figure~\ref{fig:TiNdepoSEM} and the larger overetch into the silicon.
-Therefore, the HP etch can be categorized as a process with a strong physical component and noninfinite etch selectivity.
+Therefore, the HP etch can be categorized as a process with a strong physical component and finite etch selectivity.
 The heavier decomposition products of BCl$_3$ are likely contributors to this physical component.
 The LP etch, on the other hand, is primarily a chemical etch process, as evidenced by its high selectivity to silicon and the rough appearance of the sidewalls.
-The roughness of these sidewalls can be attributed to differing chemical etch rates for grain boundaries and TiN grains.
+The roughness of these sidewalls might be attributed to differing chemical etch rates for grain boundaries and TiN grains.
 AFM measurements of the etched silicon surface support the classification into chemically and physically dominated etch regimes.